 Mature adults understand that studying US history necessarily involves facing content that is potentially controversial and/or upsetting, and it would be foolish for me to suggest that I can give a "heads up" every time that potentially upsetting content will arise; we will examine aspects of our history that our society generally sees as glorious, along with what are regarded today as much darker aspects.
 The latter will sometimes involve language, images, and ideas that are offensive to most of us in the present.

-We will all likely see and hear things we are disposed to disagree with and/or find offensive in the service of, to the maximum extent possible, getting to objective truth about our past.
+We will all likely see and hear things we are disposed to disagree with and/or find offensive; intellectually though, a properly conducted history class is a place where growth comes from being exposed, to the maximum extent possible, to objective truth, and from having ideas and perspectives challenged, refined, and perhaps even remade.

-The easier path for me, as well as some of you, would likely be to avoid such content altogether; however, I would be failing you as a US history instructor if I did not ask you to grapple with the darker parts of our past in order to gain a fuller understanding of where we've been, to develop insights into where we are today, and to formulate ideas on how we can be a better society going forward.
+The easier path for me, as well as some of you, would likely be to avoid such content altogether; however, I would be failing you as a US history instructor if I did not ask you to grapple with the darker parts of our past in order to gain a fuller understanding of where we've been, develop insights into where we are today, and formulate ideas on how we can be a better society going forward.

-So...I will not infantilize you by seeing you as so fragile, so at risk of being harmed or damaged, as to need "protection", from words, books, ideas, imagery and speakers; you are all resilient enough to engage with any of the course's materials.
+So, I will not infantilize you by seeing you as so fragile, so at risk of being harming or damaged, as to need "protection", from words, books, ideas, imagery and speakers; you are all resilient enough to engage with any of the course's materials.